Are you losing track of your possible clients?

 · Monitor your sales team work process & sales history

 · Keep track of marketing, what type of marketing is working best for your business

 · Projections: based on history, it’ll be able to tell you projections

 Those are just some areas of what you can expect out of a decent CRM.
 Imagine if you had the ability to check and balance your sales team, if you knew from pulling a report from your CRM if your sales agent will hit their required sales.
 If that sales agent was on a draw, and it would normally take you 4 to 6 months to figure out if they were going to make it out in this business.
 Using the reporting in a CRM might be able to tell you if it’s worth keeping them on the draw for those extra months or it might tell you to cut them from the draw earlier, which will end up saving you money!

-Another great feature to most CRM’s these days is the fact they are web based or cloud-based.
-What that means is the software wont necessarily need to be installed on a sever or individual workstations, if you have a secure access to the internet you would be able to access the CRM, yes they even have CRMs that will work with most smart phones and tablets!
+Another great feature to most CRM’s these days is the fact they are web-based or cloud-based.
+What that means is the software won’t necessarily need to be installed on a server or individual workstations, if you have secure access to the internet you would be able to access the CRM, yes they even have CRMs that will work with most smartphones and tablets!
 If your small business doesn’t have the working capital to invest in a CRM, our suggestion would be to look around for ones that are free.
-They might not be as robust, but it’s a great start to get an idea on how they work and how it can turn some old leads into sales!
+They might not be as robust, but it’s a great start to get an idea of how they work and how it can turn some old leads into sales!